garrettkinman/garrettkinman/README.md

 ### Hi there 👋

-I'm Garrett, a graduating computer engineering student (BEng) at McGill University, <!-- TODO: finish tagline -->
+I'm Garrett, a graduating computer engineering student at McGill University.

 ### What I'm interested in
 <!-- talk about interests, particularly technical -->